-I did this interview with Christopher last May.
-It was slated for publication in Geek Monthly this summer, then again most recently for the Digital Subscriber's issue this November.
-I'm not sure if it was published or not, but hitting the cutting room floor is a normal part of the freelance experience.
-(If I find it in print somewhere, I'll take it down here asap.)
+I did this interview with Christopher Dennis last May.
+It was slated for publication in Geek Monthly this summer, then again most recently for the Digital Subscriber's issue in November.
+This was, hands down, my favorite interview.
+Dennis was a genuine joy.
+Sincerity is a quality sorely lacking in today's world.
+He and his colleagues have it in spades.

-If you’ve seen, “Confessions of a Superhero” you already know the name Christopher Dennis.
-If you haven’t seen the quirky documentary about struggling actors in Los Angeles, perhaps you’ve heard of, “The Hollywood Superman”.
+If you’ve seen, Confessions of a Superhero you already know the name, Christopher Dennis.
+If you haven’t seen the quirky documentary about struggling actors in Los Angeles, perhaps you’ve heard of The Hollywood Superman.

 You may have seen him on Jimmy Kimmel Live as part of a troupe of performing superheroes.
 You may have seen him posing for photographs with tourists in front of the iconic Grauman’s Chinese Theater.
 Then again, maybe you’ve never heard of him at all.

 Like any smart actor in L.A., he’s open to just about anything.
 “I love sci-fi and horror.
 I’m dying to be in horror.
 I would love to play a killer, a kill-off, anything.
 Just as long as I get to do something.
-I’ll travel for work, I’ll do an independent film.”
+I’ll travel for work.
+I’ll do an independent film.”

 If there’s one thing he wants the world to know, it’s that he’s ready for more work.